aorcsik/aorcsik.com/src/md/blog/20230726-mystery-of-the-power-saving-outlets.md

 ---
+title: Mystery of the Power-Saving Outlets
 description: My UPS was turning on and off for no reason.
 It turned out to be a feature.
 # image: https://static.aorcsik.com/blog/apc-power-saving-es-8-outlet-550va.webp
 author: aorcsik
 published_at: 2023.07.26
 ---

-## Mystery of the Power-Saving Outlets

 A few weeks ago, I noticed something strange around my desk.
 The LED indicator on the MacBook Pro charger was off.
 Also, a smart outlet was frequently offline, which resulted in the connected light going out and on randomly (spooky).
 I checked, and both of them were plugged in.
 They were supposed to get power from the lower row of power outlets on my UPS Back-Ups ES 550VA, the surge-protect-only outlets.
 They were all dead.
 No reason… it must be broken, again… or at least I thought it was at the time.